-Due to social distancing requirements, today's hearing will include the use of the Webex Presentation video conferencing technology to facilitate panelists and will have a moderated telephone line to assist with public participation at the hearing.
-The public will be provided a phone number that will allow them to participate in the hearing during the public comment period.
+Due to social distancing requirements, today's hearing will include the use of video conferencing technology to facilitate panelists and will have a moderated telephone line to assist with public participation at the hearing.
 The hearing itself can be viewed remotely through the live stream on the Assembly's website.